nandabritto/PP5/README.md

 ### 3. Structure

 * A clear and straightforward layout is in place to ensure users can navigate intuitively and have a leisurely experience.
-* Navbar is fixed on top to facilitate users to navigate through pages easily.
+* Navbar is fixed on top to facilitate users easily navigating through pages.
 Small navigation is the same on all pages to ensure easy navigation.
 * Footer is fixed on the bottom with links to social media and newsletter subscription.

 ### 4. Skeleton

 Wireframes created with Balsamiq.
-The project was developed from initial wireframes, and some modifications were made during the development process in respose to user feedbacks and to assure the best usability.
+The project was developed from initial wireframes, and some modifications were made during the development process to respond to user feedback and ensure the best usability.

-* UI was changed during the project to ensure better user experience.
+* UI was changed during the project to ensure a better user experience.

 Click to see wireframes (before UI changes):